 - A substantial and genuine contribution to research; and

-- A work of equivalent quality to a written thesis using criteria appropriate to the particular medium in which it is submitted.
+- A work of equivalent quality to a written thesis using criteria appropriate to the particular medium and program of study in which it is submitted.

 - The submission as a whole must be a coherent contribution to the advancement of knowledge and a pass standard must be achieved in all components.

-- In the case of resubmission being required only that component that has failed to meet the appropriate standard is required to be revised.
+- In the case of resubmission being required only that component that has failed to meet the appropriate standard is required to be resubmitted.

 Examination of creative work other than a written thesis

 - The final outcome of the creative work component of the thesis is presented for examination in the form of an exhibition, or audio-visual presentation, recital, lecture recital or in such other form as had been approved by the Delegated Authority in the candidate's research program.